vglinka/storage-facade-sessionstorage/README.md

 ## If you are using caching

-1. Don't create more than one instance at the same time.
+1. Don't create more than one instance with the same `name` property at the same time.
 2. Values should be of any [structured-cloneable type](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm#supported_types).

 ## Don't use banned key names